 There are 20 unique cards available to download in this post.
-If you’d like additional cards, please email me at email@example.com.
+If you’d like additional cards, you can purchase more in my shop here.

 No, unlike regular bingo cards that have 75 different numbers, these cards don’t have enough images for a blackout game.
 If you try to play blackout, you’ll likely have multiple people blackout at once.

 If you want another set of Halloween bingo cards, this Monster Mash game is super popular!

 I’ve included a couple of ideas in this post and here’s a ton of other great prize ideas!